Laws governing the City of New Orleans: Home Rule Charter, Code of Ordinances and the Comprehensive Zoning Ordinance.

 Home » News

-New Orleans Police are asking the public's assistance with locating a suspect wanted for domestic aggravated assault, extortion, stalking, and unlawful communications.
+New Orleans Police are asking the public's assistance with locating a suspect wanted for felony theft.

-New Orleans Police are asking the public's assistance with identifying and locating two suspects wanted for vehicle burglary.
+New Orleans Police are asking the public's assistance with identifying and locating a suspect wanted for theft.

 Last updated: 10/10/2022 3:22:04 PM